-Act II is all eerie, monochromatic, moonlit, mist-enveloped forest.
-Here the Willis come out at night to dance and kill any man who dares set foot in their realm.
-A remorseful Albrecht is only saved from having to dance himself to death through the intervention of Giselle’s spirit.
+Act II is all eerie, monochromatic, moonlit, mist-enveloped forest, where the wilis come out at night to dance and kill any man who dares set foot in their realm.
+A remorseful Albrecht is only saved from having to dance himself to death through the intervention of Giselle’s forgiving spirit.

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|